Suv4o/personal-blog-2023/content/2023/10/18/from-pixels-to-words-exploring-the-capabilities-of-image-to-text-ai-tools.md

 I enjoyed developing this chatbot that helps humans write their descriptions base on an image.
 This is a beta version, and I have plans to improve it in the future, but it's a good starting point.
 It's still not perfect and can sometimes get confused, but as technology progresses and new models become available, I'm confident we'll be able to get much better results.

-If you want to try it, follow this link: https://image-to-text-ai-chat.vercel.app/.
+If you want to try it, follow this link: <a href="https://image-to-text-ai-chat.vercel.app/" target="_blank" rel="noopener noreferrer">here</a>.
 All you need to do is provide your OpenAI API key at the bottom of the page.

-For those who want to see the source code, it's available on GitHub at this link: https://github.com/Suv4o/Image-to-Text-AI-Chat.
+For those who want to see the source code, it's available on GitHub at this link: <a href="https://github.com/Suv4o/Image-to-Text-AI-Chat" target="_blank" rel="noopener noreferrer">here</a>.
 Please keep in mind that this only works on Chrome and Mozilla for now.
 Safari is not currently supported.
 I hope you enjoy it!